HUADA999/Ridge/documentation/docs/clients/desktop.md

 2. Generate an API key on the [Ridge Web App](https://app.ridge.dev/config#clients)
 3. Set your Ridge API Key on the *Settings* page of the Ridge Desktop app
-4. [Optional] Add any files, folders you'd like Ridge to be aware of on the *Settings* page and Click *Save*
+4. [Optional] Add any files, folders you'd like Ridge to be aware of on the *Settings* page and Click *Save* These files and folders will be automatically kept in sync for you

 ## Interface
 | Chat | Search |